korede-ishola/Customer-Retention-Prediction-System/README.md

 The objective function trained an XGBoost model, generated churn probabilities, converted them into predictions using the selected threshold, and returned the custom `business_cost`.
 In other words, the hyperparameter search was explicitly optimized toward the business objective.
 This made model selection consistent with the actual objective of the system.

 After tuning, the XGBoost model produced a lower cost than LightGBM.
 This made XGBoost the final model choice.

-The final model-selection process also considered conventional classification metrics; precision and recall.

 ## Productionization